 A legume is a plant in the Fabaceae or Leguminosae family.
 The seed pods, or fruits, of these plants have 2 seams that run along the length of the pod, with multiple seeds attached to one of the seams, like the pea pod shown here.
 When the seeds mature, the seams burst open to distribute them.
 These dried legume seeds are sometimes referred to as pluses.

 What Plants Are Legumes?

 Probably the most common legumes in home gardens are peas and beans of all kinds (snap, soy, lima, broad...), but this large plant family contains upwards of 16,000 species.
 We generally think of legumes as foods for humans or livestock.
 Although not all of them are edible, many are.
 Besides peas and beans, there are peanuts, lentils, carob, alfalfa, and clover.
 But some leguminous plants are grown simply as ornamentals, like baptisia, lupins, wisteria and locust trees.

 What's so Great About Using Legumes in the Garden?

 Legumes are often used as cover crops or mixed into lawn seed mixes because of their ability to fix nitrogen.
 Fixing nitrogen means converting pure nitrogen (N2), which plants and animals cannot access, into its ammonia form (NH3), which we can use.
 Bacteria are required to make this change and the nodules on the roots of legume plants are where Rhizobium, a soil bacteria, enter the root and start to multiply.
 It's the bacteria that actually fix the nitrogen, which the plants then take up.
-The Rhizobium do not hurt the plants; it's a symbiotic relationship.
+The Rhizobium does not hurt the plants; it's a symbiotic relationship.